Huskies can look intimidating to people who are unfamiliar with the breed or nervous around dogs in general, but do Huskies have a strong bite force?

 Huskies and other dogs usually give signs when they are done playing or aren’t enjoying a particular interaction.
 Therefore, kids should be taught:

 - Dog’s early signs of annoyance, irritation, and anger

 Will A Husky Protect You?

 Although Huskies are quite strong and intimidating, they are one of the friendliest breeds out there – and unlikely to protect you from others.
 However, with the proper training, any dog can become protective.

 Huskies’ ancestors, the Chukchi, were treated well by their native owners.
 They were trained so well that the breed became loving, affectionate, and abundantly friendly over time.
 In addition, since Huskies were never bred to guard anything, it isn’t their instinct to be suspicious of dogs or strangers.

-Lastly, Huskies are pretty independent.
-Because of this, they are more likely to run in the face of danger than to protect you.
+Huskies are also pretty independent and stubborn.
+Due to this, they are more likely to run in the face of danger than to protect you.

 Although they may not be directly protective, Huskies’ strong, sharp look intimidates strangers.
 So, walking next to a Husky may act as a hindrance alone to a malicious stranger.

-A Husky is one of the strongest breeds with one of the fiercest bites.
+Huskies are one of the strongest breeds, with one of the fiercest bites.
 However, Huskies aren’t commonly known for their aggression.
 While this seems contradictory, huskies were made for pulling heavy sleds – not guarding their homes or protecting their owners.